 Stop a System Shutdown

 Type "shutdown -a" and press Enter.
-This will stop the system from shutting down if the countdown to shut down has not reached 0.
+This will stop the system from shutting down if the time to shut down has not been reached.

 Related : Command Prompt Tricks